fartinmartin/extendscript-ui/README.md

 ```

 > [!WARNING]
-> I'm not married to the `renderSpec` API, but it's what I set up for now...
+> The `renderSpec` API might evolve, but it's functional for now...

 ## How?